pnpm/pnpm/README.md

 rarely an issue and if you expect the file to be a js file, just reference the original file instead, as described in [#736](https://github.com/pnpm/pnpm/issues/736).
 4. Node.js doesn't work with the [--preserve-symlinks](https://nodejs.org/api/cli.html#cli_preserve_symlinks) flag when executed in a project that uses pnpm.
+5. The package store should be on the same disk on which installations are done, otherwise packages will be copied, not linked.
+So if you install on disk `D:`, you have to have the store on disk `D:`.
+Currently pnpm cannot automatically detect whether the disk is the same or different (see [#712](https://github.com/pnpm/pnpm/issues/712)).
+To avoid copying in cases like that, specify the store location manually via the `store` config.

 Got an idea for workarounds for these issues?
 [Share them.](https://github.com/pnpm/pnpm/issues/new)